vryy/4C/README.md

 If you need help with 4C, feel free to ask questions by [creating a GitHub issue](https://github.com/4C-multiphysics/4C/issues).
 Use an issue template to pre-populate the *Description* field, giving you instructions on submitting the issue.

-For more general questions, we operate a informal communication channel at ...
+For more general questions, you can reach us on the [4C Slack workspace](https://join.slack.com/t/4c-multiphysics/shared_invite/zt-1oi61jgdd-5tZuHku3Tb_BH5UBgojbpQ).

 ## Contributing